-The second perfect model test (section 3.2) is conceptually similar, but pseudo-observations are now drawn from CMIP5 instead of CMIP6.
-This test has the advantages that the perfect models have not been used to estimate σ_D and can be considered independent.
-Even though one might argue that also the CMIP5 pseudo-observations are not fully out-of-sample as several CMIP6 models are related to CMIP5 models and might be structurally similar to their predecessors, which was the case for the CMIP5 and 3 generations (Knutti et al., 2013).
-However, there are also considerable differences between CMIP5 and 6 that arise from many years of additional model development, a longer observational record to calribrate to, and differing spatial resolutions.
-In addition, the emission scenarios that force CMIP5 and 6 in the future (RCPs and SSPs, respectively) result in slightly different radiative forcings (Forster et al., 2020) and several CMIP6 have been shown to lead to considerably more warming than most CMIP5 models.
-We do not discuss these similarities and differences between the model generations in detail here; instead we simply use CMIP5 as a source for pseudo-observations to evaluate the skill of ClimWIP in weighting the CMIP6 MME.
-To avoid cases with the highest potential of remaining dependence between generations we exclude CMIP6 models which are direct predecessors of the respective CMIP5 model used as pseudo observations (see table S5 for a list).
+The second perfect model test (Sect.
+3.2) is conceptually similar, but pseudo-observations are now drawn from CMIP5 instead of CMIP6.
+This test has the advantage that the perfect models have not been used to estimate $\sigma_D$ and can be considered independent.
+However, one might also argue that the CMIP5 pseudo-observations are not fully out-of-sample, as several CMIP6 models are related to CMIP5 models and might be structurally similar to their predecessors, which was the case for the CMIP5 and CMIP3 generations (Knutti et al., 2013).
+However, there are also considerable differences between CMIP5 and CMIP6 that arise from many years of additional model development, a longer observational record to calibrate to, and differing spatial resolutions.
+In addition, the emission scenarios that force CMIP5 and CMIP6 in the future (RCPs and SSPs, respectively) result in slightly different radiative forcings (Forster et al., 2020), and several CMIP6 models have been shown to lead to considerably more warming than most CMIP5 models.
+We do not discuss these similarities and differences between the model generations in detail here; instead, we simply use CMIP5 as a source of pseudo-observations to evaluate the skill of ClimWIP in weighting the CMIP6 MME.
+To avoid cases with the highest potential for remaining dependence between generations, we exclude CMIP6 models that are direct predecessors of the respective CMIP5 model used as pseudo-observations (see Table S5 for a list).